rsapping2/my-website/src/content/blog/docker-images-too-big.md

 ### 6. Copy Only What You Need

-Why it mattters: It keeps the image smaller, avoids including sensitive or unnecessary files, and improves Docker layer caching efficiency for faster builds.
+Why it matters: It keeps the image smaller, avoids including sensitive or unnecessary files, and improves Docker layer caching efficiency for faster builds.

 ```dockerfile
 # Copy only necessary files